-I'd just spent six hours at a car dealership trying to look savvy when I read the news that a pair of Colorado doctors had witnessed the first case of fatal cannabis overdose.
-I did the knee-jerk—my least favorite dance move—and immediately called bullshit.
-The rationalizations came later, but that first reaction might have been due to all of the powdered donuts and tar-crusted coffee I'd been hammering at over negotiations.
-“Liars!”
-I said.
-“Finks!”
+When I first read that a Louisiana doctor had witnessed the first-ever case of a fatal cannabis overdose, I did the knee-jerk—my least favorite dance move—and immediately called bullshit.
+The rationalizations came later, but my first reaction was blind, animalistic hate.
+“Liar!”
+I screamed.
+“Fink!”

-A case report was published last March in the journal of Clinical Practice and Cases in Emergency Medicine—co-authored by a pair of doctors at the Rocky Mountain Poison and Drug Center—which detailed the death of an 11-month-old baby 2 years ago due to myocarditis (inflammation of the heart muscle).
-The doctors working on the case reportedly found a large concentration of THC in the child's urine and blood, leading some to proclaim it a “marijuana overdose.”
+A similar scare happened in 2017.
+A case report was published in March of that year in the journal Clinical Practice and Cases in Emergency Medicine—co-authored by a pair of doctors at the Rocky Mountain Poison and Drug Center—that detailed the death of an 11-month-old child two years ago due to myocarditis (inflammation of heart muscle).
+The doctors working on the case reportedly found a large concentration of THC in the child’s urine and blood, leading some to proclaim it a “marijuana overdose.”

-According to the report, the child had been living in an “unstable motel-living situation,” and the parents had admitted to keeping drugs, including cannabis, in the house.
-Myocarditis—the actual cause of the child's death—can be caused by a viral infection, immune disorder or a number of other complications.
-“We extensively ruled out almost every other cause that we can think of,” Dr. Christopher Hoyte, co-author of the report told news crews.
+According to the report, the child had been living in an “unstable motel-living situation,” and the parents admitted to keeping drugs, including cannabis, in the house.
+Myocarditis—the actual cause of the child’s death—can be caused by a viral infection, immune disorder and a number of other complications.
+“We extensively ruled out almost every other cause that we can think of,” Dr. Christopher Hoyte, co-author of the report told reporters.
 “We found no other reason why this young kid ended up having inflammation on his heart.”

-Even after my initial knee-jumping reaction, I still had trouble believing this news, because I knew the theorized lethal dose of cannabis for humans is ridiculously high.
+I had trouble believing either of these stories, because I know that a theoretical lethal dose of cannabis for humans is ridiculously high.
 The Schaffer Library of Drug Policy says: “According to which US Government authority you want to believe, the lethal dose of marijuana is either about one-third your body weight, or about 1,500 pounds, consumed all at once.”
-The University of Michigan's Mind the Science Gap blog says the LD50—lethal dose for half of the population—of delta 9-THC (the chemical that converts to THC when burned) is theoretically between 15 and 70 grams.
-These numbers are based on the LD50 of the delta 9-THC for rats, mice and monkeys.
-For obvious reasons, no human trials have ever been conducted, but here was an actual case study that seemed to dispute my long-held belief that it's impossible to overdose on cannabis.
+The University of Michigan’s Mind the Science Gap blog says the LD50—or lethal dose for half of the population—of delta 9-THC (the chemical that converts to THC when burned) is theoretically between 15 and 70 grams.
+These numbers are based on the LD50 of delta 9-THC for rats, mice and monkeys.
+For obvious reasons, no human trials have ever been conducted.

 “We are absolutely not saying that marijuana killed that child,” Dr. Thomas Nappe—director of medical toxicology at St. Luke’s University Health Network in Bethlehem, Pa., and second co-author of the report—told the Washington Post.
 Dr. Hoyte took to Twitter to say: “News story totally sensationalized.
 Kid had myocarditis after marijuana exposure.
 We just said more study is needed.
 Not that marijuana was the cause of the death.
 News story totally overblown.”

-The study does advise physicians to counsel parents on preventing the exposure of children to cannabis and suggests that further study into the links between THC and unexplained pediatric myocarditis should be conducted.
-But if one actually reads the report, they will find that the high concentration of THC in the baby's body was observed and documented, but was never posited as the cause of death.
+The report does advise physicians to counsel parents on preventing exposure of children to cannabis and suggests that further study into potential links between THC and unexplained pediatric myocarditis should be conducted.
+But if one actually reads the report, they find that the high concentration of THC in the child’s body was observed and documented but was never posited as the cause of death.